 Y5 Prime 2018 was launched in May 2018 and is the successor to the last year’s Y5 2017.
 The company has initiated a series of budget devices under the moniker of “Prime 2018”.
-Earlier we reviewed Y7 Prime 2018, that proved to be a slight let down.
+Earlier we reviewed Y7 Prime 2018, which proved to be a slight letdown.
 Let’s see how the Huawei Y5 Prime 2018 fares in our real-life usage tests.

 Apart from providing the extraordinary design in flagships, the company has amazed us by providing an elegant design and adequate build material in lower-end devices too, and this phone is a superb example of Huawei’s craftsmanship in an affordable price.

 The back of the phone hosts a horizontal camera along with flash in the top left corner and Huawei branding on the spine of the phone.
-To our dismay, Huawei Y5 Prime does not offer a fingerprint scanner, but since its an entry level phone, there is not much to complain about.
+Apart from that, the entire backside is empty and there is no fingerprint scanner.
+We can’t complain much since it’s an entry-level phone.

 Volume Rocker and the power key reside on the usual right side of the phone.
-On the left, we have a dual sim card tray which also includes a dedicated microSD card slot.
-Top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.
+On the left, we have a dual SIM card tray which also includes a dedicated microSD card slot.
+The top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.

 The handset comes in black and blue colors both of which have a matte finish to them which makes them less prone to fingerprints, unlike its older brother, Y7 Prime 2018, which is a smudge magnet due to its glossy finish.
 However, Huawei Y5 Prime 2018 in blue color looks no less than a premium smartphone.

 It looks Huawei is on a mission with the new bezel-less trend in the industry and stands among the first smartphone manufacturers to bring a minimum bezel design to its entry-level lineup.

 The display produces crisp results and watching movies can be an enthralling experience.
 The viewing angles on the phone are great and don’t compromise the color saturation of the screen.
-The device is fairly usable in broad daylight.
-However, since the color reproduction on a 720P LCD is not as vivid as an AMOLED screen, watching movies can be difficult in direct sunlight.
+The device is fairly usable in broad daylight, however; since the color reproduction on a 720P LCD is not as vivid as an AMOLED screen, watching movies can be difficult in direct sunlight.

 As per the company claim, the phone comes with Power Saving 6.0 technology that enhances the endurance of the phone.
-Other than that the phone with pretty basic with ordinary functions to play with.back to menu ↑
+Other than that the phone provides pretty basic and ordinary functions for being a cheap device.

-The phone packs a low end MediaTek MT6739 quad-core chipset which is a successor to Mediatek 6735.
+The phone packs a low-end MediaTek MT6739 quad-core chipset which is a successor to Mediatek 6735.
 The chipset is relatively old and was released in September 2017.
-Not only is it old but is also known to be an underperformer in comparison with Qualcomm’s budget processors.
+Not only is it old but it is also known to be an underperformer in comparison with Qualcomm’s budget processors.

-Supporting the chip is a 2GB RAM and a 16GB internal memory.
-Since it is a budget phone, we refrained ourselves from treating it like a flagship and gave it the space it needed, however, our real-life usage tests proved this phone to be an underperformer whatsoever.
+Supporting the chip is 2GB RAM and 16GB internal memory.
+Since it is a budget phone, we refrained from treating it like a mid-range and gave it the space it needed, however, our real-life usage tests proved this phone to be an underperformer whatsoever.

-Huawei Y5 Prime 2018 performed decently in moderate usage test until we had to switch between apps which caused lags and hiccups in the phone.
-If you play music in the background, switching between apps may cause lags which disrupt the music.
+Huawei Y5 Prime 2018 performed decently in a moderate usage test until we had to switch between apps which caused lags and hiccups on the phone.
+If you play music in the background, switching between apps may cause lags that disrupt the music.

 Minimizing multiple apps, updating apps on the Play Store and even setting up the phone caused slight hiccups.
-Even on moderate use it exhibits lagging behavior moving on to be frozen at a stage where the screen blacks out for a couple of seconds.
+Even on moderate use, it exhibits lagging behavior that increases to a stage where the screen blacks out for a couple of seconds.

-The most annoying thing was that the phone had to be restarted time and again just because it got stuck every time you minimize an app and open another slightly heavy app simultaneously.
+The most annoying thing was that the phone had to be restarted time and again just because it got stuck every time we minimized an app and opened another slightly heavy app simultaneously.
 Google chrome failed to load web pages smoothly, and Google Play constantly lagged when downloading or updating apps.

 The earpiece works as the phone’s main speaker which fails to deliver the sound we expected.
-Being an entry-level device, Huawei Y5 Prime 2018 is going to be inevitably used for media consumption so the company should have provided with at least a dedicated bottom firing speaker.
+Being an entry-level device, Huawei Y5 Prime 2018 is going to be inevitably used for media consumption, the maker should have provided at least a dedicated bottom-firing speaker.

 Huawei Y5 Prime 2018 comes with a 3020 mAh battery, and with low-end internals we expected the battery to last longer than its older sibling, Y7 Prime 2018.

 Firstly, we plugged the phone in at 0%, and it felt like it is going to take forever to charge it.
-It’s a shame that Huawei labels their phones as ‘2018’ models but fails to provide the most basic features like fast charging on their phones.
+It’s a shame that Huawei labels its phones as ‘2018’ models but fails to provide a reasonable charging speed on this phone.
 It took the phone 2 Hours 45 minutes to charge from 0% to 100%.

-During our moderate use test, we noticed that the phone did not drop much battery as the screen was kept on all the time.
-Social media apps, streaming, file sharing with Bluetooth connectivity, calls and texts were a major part of our moderate use, all while connected to 4G LTE network.
-The phone just ate 15 % of battery in 1 Hour of light usage which is pretty impressive considering that the Y7 Prime 2018 lost 22% of its battery in the same moderate usage test.
+During our moderate test, we noticed that the phone did not drop much battery as the screen was kept on all the time.
+Social media apps, streaming, file sharing with Bluetooth connectivity, calls, and texts were our major activities while connected to the 4G LTE network.
+The phone just ate 15 % of battery in 1 Hour of light usage which is pretty impressive in contrast to the Y7 Prime 2018 which lost 22% of its battery in the same moderate test.

 Measuring the phone’s discharging rate on heavy usage was also a fair compensation after its poor performance.
 Playing games, online browsing, and heavy multitasking although stuffed up the phone pretty bad and it had to be restarted, yet it did not lose as much battery as expected.
 The phone lost 23% battery in 1 hour of heavy usage while connected to a 4G network.